 - Interior Design: The color scheme has shifted from blue (Viewliner I) to burgundy and wood (Viewliner II), offering a more modern and cozy atmosphere.

-- Attendant’s Room: In Viewliner II cars, the attendant’s room moved to where room 12 is shown in the diagram, while in Viewliner I cars, it is the white room across from the shower.
+- Attendant’s Room: In Viewliner II cars, the attendantโs room is located where room 12 is shown in the diagram.
+In Viewliner I cars, it is the white room across from the shower.

-- Other Updates: The new cars have an outlet on the wall and the opposite side of the room and updated LED lights.
+- Other Updates: The new cars feature an outlet on the wall and an updated LED light on the opposite side of the room.

 Will Amtrak assign someone else to my Viewliner roomette?